kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 cd ~/kuzzle
 ```

-Then clone the Kuzzle Backend repository:
+Then clone the Kuzzle repository:

 ```bash
 git clone https://github.com/kuzzleio/kuzzle.git
 ```

-Now install Kuzzle Backend packages using NPM.
+Now install Kuzzle packages using NPM.
 Make sure you have installed a `C++11 compatible compiler` or the packages will not build properly, causing problems during the installation process or when running.

 ```bash
 # open the cloned kuzzle repo folder